NathanFrank285/Coinflip/README.md

 ## Notable code snippets

 ![Search and Add to Database](backend/images/search_and_add_to_db.png)
 - We recognized that users might search for coins in the browser url by typing in a ticker name that might not be available in our database yet.
-We implemented logic that initially checks if that coin name exists in the api, but not in our database.
-If that is true, we add the coin to our database and then redirect the user to that newly added coin's page.
+We implemented logic that initially checks if that coin name exists in the api, but is not in our database.
+If that is true, we add the coin to our database, then redirect the user to that newly added coin's page.